Our vision for our Humanities curriculum

 - The NSDAP: early years, Hitler’s influence and growing popularity 1919-32

 - Creation of the dictatorship 1933-34

 Superpower Relations in the era of the Cold War 1941-91:

 - Increasing tension in Europe 1945-49 and the creation of alliances

 - Cold War flashpoints in Europe and Cuba

 - The collapse of detente and Reagan’s ‘Second Cold War’

 - The impact of Gorbachev on Eastern Europe and US-Soviet relations

 - The end of the Cold War and the collapse of Communist control in Eastern Europe and the USSR

 Assessment is continuous in lessons and uses strategies such as questioning, factual recall, mini whiteboards, writing skills practice, use of language for effective speaking and writing skills.
-During KS3, a baseline assessment is used at the start of Year 7 to identify strengths and areas for development which will inform planning in the autumn term.
-Regular short tasks are used to assess the development of skills such as analysis and use of evidence as well as two extended formal assessments each term that focus on skills such as analysis, evaluation and use of evidence as well as assessing knowledge and understanding.
-The assessments are progressively more complex and have increasing challenge in order to develop students’ skills and also to lay the foundations for further development at KS4.
+A baseline assessment is used at the start of Year 7 to identify strengths and areas for development from KS2 which will inform planning in the autumn term.
+Throughout KS3, there are regular factual tests to develop and embed learning of historical terminology and chronological understanding.
+Regular short tasks are used to assess the development of skills such as analysis and use of evidence as well as extended formal assessments each term that focus on skills such as analysis, evaluation and use of evidence as well as assessing knowledge and understanding.
+The assessments are progressively more complex and have increasing levels of challenge in order to develop students’ skills and also to lay the foundations for further development at KS4.